• Skip to primary navigation

 4. Follow Up With Your Treatment

 Once your treating physician tells you what to do with your treatment, you have to keep doing what your doctor says to get better.
-If you don’t follow the instructions of your doctor, you will risk losing all of your wage benefits too.
-The only exception to this is when the treatment is experimental or if the treatment carries with it significant risk and your refusal to get the treatment is deemed “justified.”
+If you don’t follow the instructions of your doctor, you will risk losing all of your wage benefits, too.
+The only exception to this is when the treatment is experimental or if the treatment carries with it a significant risk, and your refusal to get the treatment is deemed “justified.”
 You should only refuse treatment after you’ve consulted an attorney about whether that refusal would be justified.

 5. Make a Good Impression: